snaewe/omniorbpy/README.txt

 omniORBpy 3
 ===========

-This is omniORBpy 3.0 beta 2.
+This is omniORBpy 3.0 release candidate 1.

 omniORBpy is a robust high-performance CORBA ORB for Python.